syncfusion-content/wpf-docs/wpf/PropertyGrid/Description-attribute.md

 ---
 layout: post
-title: Description settings in WPF PropertyGrid control | Syncfusion
+title: Property Description in WPF PropertyGrid control | Syncfusion
-description: This section explains how a description of the property item has been added through attributes in the WPF PropertyGrid control.
+description: Learn about Property Description support in Syncfusion WPF PropertyGrid control and more.
 platform: wpf
 control: PropertyGrid
 documentation: ug
 ---

-# Describe the Properties
+# Property Description in WPF PropertyGrid

 You can display the description about the property using the  description panel which is placed on the bottom of the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control.
 Description panel visibility can be managed by [DescriptionPanelVisibility](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~DescriptionPanelVisibility.html) property .
 The default value of the `DescriptionPanelVisibility` is `Collapsed`.
 To display the description panel, you should set `DescriptionPanelVisibility`  property value as `Visible`.